edwin-create/Portfolio-webpage/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Use this project to understand GitHub flows.
+Use this project to understand GitHub flows and how to parse a figma template.

 To get a local copy up and running, follow these steps.